g185/ArTeller/third_presentation/Evaluation.md

 ## Proximity Sensors
 For this aspect of the project we will evaluate the following:

 1. **Time for the detection**, the time period that occurs between the moment in which the user is front of the sensor and when its presence is detected.
 Measured in milliseconds.
-It would be considered a success if it is under 3 seconds.

 2. **Number of false positives**, the system has to be triggered only if the person is interested in the statue.
 A person that is just walking nearby would not trigger the system.
 It is an heuristic measure, a good threshold could be at 80%